Be Your Own Pet: Biography

-Break up
+Break-up

 On August 1, 2008, the band announced on their website that after finishing a small tour of England, they would be breaking up.
 The band posted the following message on their website: "To all of our fans, we are sad to bring you the news that our upcoming shows in the UK are going to be our last as a band.
 We thank you for all your love and support these past few years.
 It's been a blast, but the time has come for the four of us to go our separate ways."

-Their final show as a band was at Dingwalls in London in August 2008.
+Their final show of their initial run was at Dingwalls in London in August 2008.

 In a 10-year retrospective article for the film Scott Pilgrim vs. the World, director Edgar Wright revealed that Be Your Own Pet was originally asked to write the music for the fictional band Sex Bob-Omb, but their breakup prevented this from happening.
 The role was then given to Beck.

-Side projects

-All of the members of Be Your Own Pet were involved in various other musical projects.
-Jonas Stein and John Eatherly play together in a band called Turbo Fruits, along with their friend Max Peebles.
-Nathan Vasquez plays in a band called Deluxin.
-Jemina Pearl also has side projects: although no longer a member of Cheap Time, she was notably a member of Rare Form.
-Former member Jamin Orrall plays in JEFF the Brotherhood, along with his brother Jake Orrall.

 Post-breakup

-Jemina Pearl released her debut album Break It Up on October 6, 2009, by Ecstatic Peace Records.
-The album is co-written by John Eatherly and has guest appearances from Thurston Moore, Iggy Pop, Dave Sitek and Derek Stanton.

-As of 2012, Jemina Pearl was performing out of Nashville in another garage-punk band called The Ultras S/C, alongside Ben Swank and Chet Weise.
+Jemina Pearl released her debut solo album Break It Up on October 6, 2009, by Ecstatic Peace Records.
+The album was co-written with Eatherly, and featured guest appearances from Thurston Moore, Iggy Pop, Dave Sitek and Derek Stanton.
+During the 2010s, Pearl played in a garage-punk band called The Ultras S/C, alongside Ben Swank and Chet Weise.

-Jonas Stein focused on his side project, Turbo Fruits, which released several albums after Be Your Own Pet's disbanding.

-John Eatherly has played drums with bands such as The Virgins, Smith Westerns, Chairlift, and more.
-He was the lead singer of the band Public Access TV, and is now fronting the project Club Intl.
+Stein focused on his side project, Turbo Fruits, which released several albums after Be Your Own Pet's disbanding.
+Eatherly, meanwhile, played drums with bands such as The Virgins, Smith Westerns and Chairlift.
+He was the lead singer of the band Public Access TV, and went on to front the project Club Intl.

 Reunion

 In March 2022, Be Your Own Pet announced they would be reuniting to perform two concerts in April 2022 opening for Jack White's Supply Chain Issues Tour.

+In March 2023, the band released the single "Hand Grenade," their first new music in 15 years.
+Two months later, they released second single "Worship the Whip" and announced that their first album since reuniting, titled Mommy, would be released on August 25, 2023.
+This was followed by a tour of the UK.

+In March and April 2025, the band toured with The Linda Lindas, playing ten shows in the western United States and Vancouver, Canada.